This post contains affiliate links.

 Today I’m pleased to feature an interview with Renate Kirkpatrick, the fiber artist, teacher, and author living in the Sunshine Coast in Queensland, Australia, as my 100th blog post!
 I first discovered Renate’s work through the Tunisian Crochet group on Ravelry.
-The moderators posted the names of several Tunisian crochet books on the group page, and I saw Renate’s Crochet Techniques (Milner Craft Series) listed.
+The moderators posted the names of several Tunisian crochet books on the group page, and I saw Renate’s Crochet Techniques listed.
 I decided to take a chance and order it on Amazon since the description sounded delightful.
-(You can read my review of the book here, or read my comparative review of the 20+ crochet stitch guides in my collection here.)
+(You can read my review of the book as part of my comparative review of the 20+ crochet stitch guides in my collection here.)
 Since then, I’ve seen more of Renate’s work on her blog, her Flickr photostream, her Facebook page, and her Ravelry designer page.
 I particularly love her recent pictures of her crocheted metallic vest on Flickr.

 Underground Crafter (UC): How did you first learn to crochet?

 Renate: To be honest, I really don’t remember… I do recall, as a child, sitting with a neighbour as she crocheted slippers and how thrilled I was when she gave me my very own pair… perhaps something subliminal going on there.
 My grandmother and great grandmother were both wonderful crocheters/knitters, and I have a box filled with their beautiful works that I treasure, but I never knew them so perhaps there’s a bit of genetics going on too.
 I think I made my first granny square in my mid-teens.
 (UC comment: I also treasure my grandmother’s beautiful work, some of which you can see in this post.)

 (UC comment: For more info about the Beanie Festival, an event where Aboriginal and non-Aboriginal artists share their work and culture together, visit the website here.)

 UC: What inspired you to start designing?